Reviews Communities Blog FAQ Services Contact

 You should budget 5 to 8 percent of collected rents for full-service management, with separate leasing and renewal fees.
 The right number depends on asset class and service level.
 Compare total cost of ownership by modeling vacancy days, maintenance markups, and lease-up speed.

-How do you measure whether a manager is actually maximizing rent?
+How do you measure whether a property manager is actually maximizing rent in San Diego?

 You should ask for unit-level market surveys, average percent of market rent achieved, and renewal retention rates.
 Track leads per week, showings per unit, and application ratios.
 If your manager improves rent achieved while holding days vacant steady or lower, you are winning.

-Does this advice apply to Chula Vista and Del Mar too?
+Does this property management advice apply to Chula Vista and Del Mar too?

 Yes.
 In Chula Vista, you should emphasize vendor coverage and quick turns for value-focused tenants.
 In Del Mar, you should prioritize premium marketing, executive screening, and white-glove maintenance to protect high rents.
 The framework is the same, but the focus shifts by tenant profile.

-Should you allow pets to boost occupancy and rent?
+Should you allow pets in your San Diego rental to boost occupancy and rent?

 Often yes, if your manager has a structured pet policy and deposits.
 Pet-friendly units can widen the renter pool and lift rent, especially in mid-priced neighborhoods.
 You should price pet rent carefully and require written pet addenda to protect the asset.

-Are ADUs worth managing with a specialized firm?
+Are ADUs worth managing with a specialized property management firm in San Diego?

 Yes if you plan to add units or already operate backyard homes.
 A manager with ADU expertise can reduce permitting friction, set optimal ADU pricing, and coordinate shared-yard rules.
 You should confirm their experience with ADU tenant matching and utility cost allocation.